Skip to Content

 1. Set a budget.
 Charitable contributions are irrevocable gifts — once you’ve given them directly to a charity or to another giving vehicle like a donor-advised fund or private foundation, you can’t get that money back.
 That’s why you should define your annual giving budget in two ways: first, how much you’re comfortable setting aside for charity relative to your total annual budget and, second, how much of your budget will go to a particular cause or organization.

 2. Define your core values and areas of interest.
 It used to be that year-end was the time when nonprofit organizations made their requests for contributions.
-Nowadays, and especially in a year like 2020, organizations have been asking us to give all year long.
+Nowadays, organizations have been asking us to give all year long.
 It can be particularly hard to say no if you haven’t clearly defined what’s most important to you.

 For example, let’s say you’re focused on supporting human services and early childhood education, and you’re intentional about funding and collaborating on projects in these areas.
 Your friend approaches you about a worthy organization dedicated to animal welfare.
 Historically, you’d feel compelled to fund this project, even if it wasn’t quite so close to your heart.
 This is where having a plan (and a budget) comes into play.
 It gives you permission to acknowledge the importance of your friend’s interests while saying no and staying true to your passions, perhaps with less guilt and more conviction.